How Open Graph tags shape link previews and why they matter before you publish

 Guide

-Open Graph Tag Generator is a free online tool that creates the og:title, og:description, og:image, og:url and related meta tags used by many platforms for link previews.
+Open Graph Tag Generator is a free online tool that creates the core OG meta tags many platforms read when they build a link preview.
+It helps you generate og:title, og:description, og:image, og:url and og:site_name without writing the markup by hand.

-It helps when you want more control over how a page looks once it is shared on messaging apps, social networks or collaboration tools that read Open Graph metadata.
+Use it when you want more control over how a page appears after sharing on Facebook, LinkedIn, Slack, Teams, Discord or messaging apps that read Open Graph data.

 Workflow

-Enter the page URL, title, description, image URL and site name you want social platforms to read.
+Enter the final page URL, the Open Graph title, the share description, the image URL and the site name.

 FAQ

 Yes.
-The image URL should be absolute and publicly reachable so platforms can fetch it correctly.
+The image URL should be absolute and publicly reachable or platforms may fail to fetch it for the preview card.

 Insights